All Episodes

 Can you give me a blackjack table?

-Anyway, you know the drill on open line Friday.
+Anyway, you know the drill on Open Line Friday.

 Whatever you want to talk about, complain, whine, moan, cheer, be optimistic.

-Uh if you want to try to fool us and squeeze in a uh uh campaign commercial for your candidate, give it a shot, but we are on uh close watch for this, and if we sense that that's what's happening, we'll zap you.
+If you want to try to fool us and squeeze in a campaign commercial for your candidate, give it a shot.

 It just isn't working.